Maitê Proença: Personal life

 Proença released a book in 2008 entitled "An Invented Life", which reveals that at age 16, living in Paris, she had her first boyfriend, a Frenchman who was a few years older.
 Through carelessness, she became pregnant by him.
 After several fights, and various comings and goings, he decided that he would not support her, and abandoned her, pregnant.
 Without the emotional means to have a child, she went to a clinic in the area where she had an abortion and a quiet recovery.
 She revealed in interviews that she was sure of what she was doing at the time, not regretting the act, stating that women need to have the freedom to deal with their lives, with their own bodies.
 Over time, she had several boyfriends.

 In 1982, having lived back in Brazil for a few years, Proença decided to live with her fiancé, Paulo Marinho, Odile Rubirosa's ex-husband, with whom she lived for 12 years and had her only daughter, Maria, born in October 1990.
 In 1995, she had a brief affair with cast member Victor Fasano.
 From 1996 to 2000 she lived with her boyfriend, Edgar Moura.
 From 2004 to 2007, she had a relationship with press officer Rodrigo Paiva.

 Later she briefly dated the Carioca entrepreneur Toninho Dias Leite and the Portuguese writer Miguel Sousa Tavares, as well as the businessman Alexandre Colombo, with whom she was with for two years, ending in 2011.

 In spite of her relationship with Edgar Moura, with whom she lived for 4 years, and with Paulo Marinho, with whom she lived for 12 years, where on her personal website Paulo is described as "husband", Proença was never officially married with either one of them, to avoid losing the pension paid by SPPREV - São Paulo Previdência, which according to data from 2013, published by Época at the time was disclosed as being about R$13,000.
 Proença had been receiving this since 1989, the year of her father's death by suicide; her father was a prosecutor.
 In 2008 the value reached R$21,500.
 This pension is the result of complementary law 180/1978, which provides: "The pension attributed to the incapable or invalid shall be due for the duration of incapacity or invalidity and the unmarried daughter until marriage."
 According to the report, to keep the pension, it is common practice for many women to hold a religious marriage, live with a husband and even have children, but not officially register the relationship.

-In November 2021, Maitê announced relationship with Adriana Calcanhotto.
+In November 2021, Maitê announced relationship with Adriana Calcanhotto, which ended in October 2022.
+Despite her experiences, Maitê refuses the bisexual label.